MaciekNalepa/analyst/README.md

 This BPMN model represents the business-process layer of a larger analytical and system design initiative.
 The next stage will focus on UML-based modeling of the supporting information system, including components responsible for:

--collecting judges’ scores
+- collecting judges’ scores
--validating scoring data
+- validating scoring data
--calculating final results
+- calculating final results
--managing competition rankings
+- managing competition rankings
--storing competition data
+- storing competition data

 The BPMN model describes the business reality of the process, while the UML models will describe the information system required to support and operate it.